Stand-Up Comedy Training FAQs

 5. Comprehensive Career Support

 Does your instructor offer access to stage time?
-Can they help you with a problem that you may encounter many years into the business?
-If the teacher doesn’t have a lengthy stand-up comedy career, they can’t help you with unique performance and career problems that may creep up in year 5, year 10 and so on.
+Can they help you with a problem you may encounter many years into the business?
+If the teacher doesn't have a lengthy stand-up comedy career, they can't help you with unique performance and career problems that may creep up in year 5, year ten, and so on.

 6. Network